Have you ever heard of Astana? Take a look at these pictures. There is no city on earth like this:

 It deals specifically with information on Narsultan Nazarbeyev.

 There have been some concerns about the human rights abuses in Kazakhstan:

 The Republic of Kazakhstan is the 9th largest country in the world, with a population of 18 million people.
 It is located in the former Mongolian region, and is known for it’s extreme temperatures.
-Kazakhstan is rich in minerals and oil reserves
+Kazakhstan is rich in minerals, uranium and oil reserves.

 Originally, Almaty was the capital of Kazakhstan.
-In 1997, Narsultan Nazarbayev declared that Astana was to be the new capital of Kazakhstan.
-Shortly after, Nazarbayev went to work, planning the city of his dreams.
+In 1997, Narsultan Nazarbayev declared that Astana to be the new capital of Kazakhstan.
+Shortly after that, Nazarbayev went to work, planning the city of his dreams.

 Much like the cities of Washington D.C. and Paris, Astana’s design and architecture is rich with Masonic and Hermetic symbology.